 An hour-long cruise on the Seine with an audio guide all year round costs around 15 € per person.
 But if you include an (independent) visit to the Louvre in the program, you have to pay from 35 €.

-The cost of a guided tour through the halls of the Palace of Versailles is from 50 €.
-From 40 € you need to spend if you want to climb the Eiffel Tower with a competent guide.
+The cost of a guided tour through the halls of the Palace of Versailles is started from 55-60 €.
+From 45-50 € you need to spend if you want to climb the Eiffel Tower with a competent guide.

-In November, you will arrive in Paris or in May, you will have to take a number of mandatory actions.
+In late autumn will you arrive in Paris or in May, you’ll have to take a number of mandatory actions.

 Visit some churches and pay attention to the Museum of the Middle Ages in the former abbey of Cluny.
 Or maybe just stroll through the Latin Quarter with a guided tour – even in November you will not be disappointed!